 His 4,500 square foot studio-gallery is solely dedicated to his work.
 One example of Bill’s success comes from a personal relationship with his collectors that number more than 20,000 buyers.
 Annually his Open House literally draws thousands of admirers that stand in line for his annual thank you print that has become a collector’s item.

 Recognizing the unique privilege to be an artist, he has championed many charities and outreach for the needy.
-For twenty-seven years Bill has created an annual Honor Card to raise funds for the homeless across North Carolina.
+For twenty-nine years Bill has created an annual Honor Card to raise funds for the homeless across North Carolina.
 Its outreach encompasses thirteen cities.
-To date the Honor Card program has raised over $5.5 million for the needy and homeless across North Carolina.
+To date the Honor Card program has raised nearly seven million dollars for the needy and homeless across North Carolina.
 Bill’s philanthropic outreach was recognized Christmas Eve on NBC Evenings News with Brian Williams – Making a Difference Segment.

 According to Steve Doherty, former editor of American Artist Magazine, “Mangum is part of a great tradition in American watercolor painting.
 Each time he enters his studio with paints, brushes, paper and ideas, he creates a lasting record of the world around us.”